-But standard rules of thumb indicate that, with the economy in such a deep hole and underlying inflation low, the federal funds rate should be several percentage points below zero.
+But standard rules of thumb indicate that, with the economy in such a deep hole and underlying inflation low, the federal funds rate should be several percentage points below zero (see Chung et al. 2011 and Rudebusch 2010).
 A significantly negative interest rate is an obvious impossibility.
 In order to provide an appropriate level of stimulus, we've had to look to other means.
 So, since 2008, we have been actively buying longer-duration securities issued by the Treasury or government-sponsored enterprises with the goal of pushing down longer-term interest rates.
-Analysis of this program indicates that interest rates on longer-term Treasury securities are about half a percentage point below where they would be without this program.
-Lower interest rates help support the recovery, reduce unemployment, and diminish the risk of sustained deflation.
+Analysis of this program indicates that interest rates on longer-term Treasury securities are about half a percentage point below where they would be without this program (see Gagnon et al. 2010).
+Lower interest rates help support the recovery, reduce unemployment, and diminish the risk of sustained deflation (see Chung et al. for an estimate of the macroeconomic effects of this program).

 In communicating our policy, we have said we would leave the fed funds rate very low for "an extended period."
 The reasoning behind this is that unemployment is well above normal levels and underlying inflation is subdued, for the reasons I have explained.
 But we do expect the pace of growth to pick up and for the unemployment rate to continue its gradual decline.
+And the nature of monetary policy is that central bankers must stay ahead of the curve.
+Policy acts with a considerable lag, so we must make our decisions based on where we think the economy will be many months ahead.
+For that reason, we have been preparing a plan to start removing stimulus when conditions warrant-our so-called "exit strategy."